wwymak/solar-panel-vis/readme.md

 **Potential answers**

 For 1, 2, and 3 => a stacked area chart with Date as the x axis and total output as y.
-Contribution from each area indicates the postcode area (e.g. BN6)
+Contribution from each area indicates the postcode area (e.g. BS6)

 _Interactions:_

  when you click on one area corresponding to a postcode, the chart updates to show a line chart of that postcode's output, and using a 'view all' (?) button to go back up to the default view
+- can also do this via the legend and the map (see below)
+- tooltip line to show actual values of data points on a day

 4, 5, 6: idea is to use a map with a postcode area overlay (potentially color corresponding to a quantised generation value from that postcode)